poojaajithan/portfolio_tailwindcss/README.md

 ## Features 💡

 **Adaptable Design:** The website boasts an adaptable design that effortlessly accommodates varying screen dimensions.
-This ensures a superior user experience across desktops, tablets, and mobile devices.

 **Flexibility at Your Fingertips:** The codebase utilizes HTML and TailwindCSS, facilitating effortless customization of layout, color schemes, and content to perfectly align with your unique brand.